pidanou/c1oud/README.md

 # Only needed for Postgres
 C1_POSTGRES_DSN="postgres://postgres:password@localhost:5432/postgres?sslmode=disable

-# Only needed in dev mode
+# Defaults to no env which serves the static file from embedded fs and will not work on local dev
 ENV="dev"

-# either sqlite or postgres.
-By default it will try to run on postgres
+# Either sqlite or postgres defaults to sqlite
 C1_DB_ENGINE=postgres

+# Defaults to :7777
+PORT=":7777"
 ```

 ### Running the application